-- Also called "strong factorial invariance" - Do the groups have the same indicator intercepts? - Each indicator is still allowed to have a different intercept, but intercepts for same indicator are constrained equal across groups - Indicators that failed metric invariance traditionally do not get tested for scalar invariance, but they can be - Scalar invariance is required for factor mean comparisons! - Previous (partial) metric invariance model is starting point - Estimate all newly constrained intercepts, but fix the factor means to 0 in reference group (free the factor means in the other group) - Why?
+- Also called "strong factorial invariance" - Do the groups have the same indicator intercepts? - Each indicator is still allowed to have a different intercept, but intercepts for same indicator are constrained equal across groups - > Indicators that failed metric invariance do not get tested for scalar - > Scalar invariance is required for factor mean comparisons! - Previous (partial) metric invariance model is starting point, but change the method of model identification with respect to the intercepts and factor means: Estimate all newly constrained intercepts, but fix the factor means to 0 in reference group (free factor means in other group) - Why?
 Intercepts for marker items (if fixed=0 for identification) would be assumed invariant, and thus they could not be tested